-Washington, D.C., is Home to America's Largest Collection of Parasites
+Washington, D.C., Is Home to America's Largest Collection of Parasites

 Phillips was always interested in animals, and during her college years, she applied for an internship at the American Museum of Natural History in New York.
 “There were projects on bees, scorpions, and catfish, and I thought, no one’s going to apply for leeches,” she says.
 That kicked off a career-long fascination with leeches and other parasitic worms that has taken her to six continents, and led to some memorable discoveries.
 In 2010, she described a new two-inch-long species of leech that had been found inside the noses of three Peruvian children.
 She called it Tyrannobdella rex—the tyrant leech king, or T. rex for short.

 To the study of parasites, Phillips has often given blood, sweat, and tears—sometimes, very literally.
 For example, she collects leeches “in the usual way”—by finding the right watery habitat, donning shorts, wading in, and making a lot of movement.
 The leeches come to her.
-When one bites, she has to lift your leg very slowly because some of them will drop off if they leave the water too quickly.
+When one bites, she has to lift her leg very slowly because some of them will drop off if they leave the water too quickly.
 “This is why I do yoga,” she tells me.

 Leeches are exceptional, though.
 In most cases, to collect a parasite, you need to collect its host.
 Kayce Bell studies the parasites of mammals, and she’s spent a lot of time trapping chipmunks.
 After euthanizing the animals, she plucks them of fleas, mites, ticks and lice, and then systematically dissects them, scanning every gastrointestinal organ for tapeworms, flukes, and more.
-Each rodent is more than just an individual: it’s a world, ripe for exploring.
+Each rodent is more than just an individual: It’s a world, ripe for exploring.
 “I can do a chipmunk in about 30 minutes,” she says.

 This work matters, because parasites are ecologically vital, and poorly studied.
 And much like the rest of nature, they’re in danger.
 As hosts die, so do their parasites—and sometimes, conservationists deliberately usher the latter into oblivion.
 In one notable case, the same people who saved the Californian condor from extinction also wiped out the harmless condor louse, by delousing the last surviving birds.